DataDog/sketches-go/README.md

 ```
 Now the quantiles will be accurate to within 2\*epsilon of rank.

-## DogSketch
+## DDSketch

-DogSketch has a relative error guarantee of alpha for any quantile q in [0, 1] that is not too small.
-Concretely, the q-quantile will be accurate up to a relative error of alpha as long as it belongs to one of the m buckets kept by the sketch.
+DDSketch has a relative error guarantee of alpha for any quantile q in [0, 1] that is not too small.
+Concretely, the q-quantile will be accurate up to a relative error of alpha as long as it belongs to one of the m bins kept by the sketch.
 The default values of alpha and m are 0.01 and 2048, repectively.
 In addition, a value that is smaller than min_value in magnitude is indistinguishable from 0.
 The default min_value is 1.0e-9.
 For more details, refer to [2].

 ### Usage
 ```
-import "github.com/DataDog/sketches-go/dogsketch
+import "github.com/DataDog/sketches-go/ddsketch

-c := dogsketch.NewDefaultConfig()
+c := ddsketch.NewDefaultConfig()
-sketch := dogsketch.DogSketch(c)
+sketch := ddsketch.DDSketch(c)
 ```
 Add values to the sketch.
 ```